 If you are low on space, but you want to have that mud bench, a combination drop zone may be the best idea.
 Instead of having one large mud bench, consider splitting the space to accommodate keys, mail, and phone charging devices.

 This drop zone (above) is one of my favorites.
 It has more than enough room for the mud bench to seat several comfortably.
 Plus, the desk area is created from a nice chest with a customized hutch.
-I also love the hutch doors that slide in and out of the way, but close up to hide the mess when needed.
+I also love the hutch doors that slide in and out of the way but close up to hide the mess when needed.

 This drop zone has several small cubbies that would be perfect for a large family.
-(When planning out a drop zone with children in mind, remember that eventually they will get older and have keys and mail of there own.
+(When planning out a drop zone with children in mind, remember that eventually they will get older and have keys and mail of their own.
 Individual cubbies are a nice way to sort each person’s mail and pocket devices).

 Home Drop Zone Ideas – Recessed storage…

 That space between the studs in your wall is prime real estate.
-There is no reason why you shouldn’t utilize it for some much needed storage or organizational space.
+There is no reason why you shouldn’t utilize it for some much-needed storage or organizational space.
 This drop zone (above) was placed strategically to catch things as people enter through the door.

 Here is another nicely done recessed area.
 Just a standard 4″ wall allowed for this drop zone to be created.
-They tied the design into the rest of the home by matching the wood to the other built ins throughout the house.
+They tied the design into the rest of the home by matching the wood to the other built-ins throughout the house.

 Home Drop Zone Ideas – Other Little Unused Spaces…

 Kitchens can be a nice place to create a key/mail center.
 Many have a small unused wall space, where the cabinets ended to leave room for a light switch.
 But, if you turn a small custom cabinet on its side, that space can be put to good use.

 Do you have a home that has one of those bumped-in spaces that you aren’t sure what to do with?
 You know, one of those spaces that seems like the builder had intended to put something there, but then changed his mind.
 Well, why not use it for a drop zone.